onflow/fcl-dev-wallet/README.md

 ```
 ## Startup Options

 The following startup options can be configured (defaults shown).
-If you're using DockerCompose, these configuration values are defined in [`docker-compose.yml`](docker-compose.yml).
+If you're using Docker Compose, these configuration values are defined in [`docker-compose.yml`](docker-compose.yml).

 ```bash
 docker run -it \